IMZihad21/nestjs-articles/20241111_Comprehensive_Encryption_and_Security_Service_in_NestJS__Argon2_Hashing,_Token_Generation,_and_AES_Encryption.md

 ## Setting Up the EncryptionService

-First, we’ll configure the service with environment-based encryption parameters.
+First, weâ€™ll configure the service with environment-based encryption parameters.
 By utilizing NestJS's `ConfigService`, we can manage sensitive information, such as encryption keys, more securely.

 ```typescript
 import {